Maintaining our trees

 Can you pay for a tree to be pruned?

 We will occasionally allow third party contractors to carry out tree works on the highway at your own expense.
 However, this will only be authorised under certain circumstances.
 Where branches overhang your property, you may organise for them to be cut back, but you should use a professional tree contractor to ensure that the tree is not left unbalanced.
-You will also need to carry out checks for protected trees (TPOs and Conservation areas) with your local planning authority.
+You will also need to carry out checks for protected trees (Tree Preservation Orders and Conservation areas) with your local planning authority.

 The council will only allow trained specialists to climb trees to carry out works.
 If a tree overhangs your boundary you may cut small branches that can be reached from the ground, back to your boundary.
 For safety reasons, if branches are higher than this or if they are wider than your wrist, a specialist will be required to avoid risk of injury or damage.